Brené Brown Vulnerability, Losing Armor, and Gaining Power

 Knowing and managing the three elements of vulnerability

-There are three key elements of vulnerability, according to Brown’s research: uncertainty, risk, and emotional exposure.
+There are three key elements of vulnerability, Brown’s research shows.
+They are: uncertainty, risk, and emotional exposure.
 These need to be managed to get the most out of vulnerability.

 Of course, your expression of vulnerability needs to have boundaries.
 You wouldn’t stand in front of your quarterly meeting with shareholders and say that you don’t really know what you’re doing and you’re freaking out.
 Giving a blow-by-blow of your latest emotional meltdown on social media isn’t what Brown’s condoning either.

 Brown’s model of vulnerability has nothing to do with ‘oversharing’ at every given opportunity.
-Sympathy and attention-seeking are not very productive motivators, because they focus attention on the leader-figure, rather than the audience you’re trying to reach.
+Sympathy and attention-seeking are not very productive motivators.
+They focus attention on the leader-figure, rather than the audience you’re trying to reach.

-It’s important to control your emotional exposure, and make sure you’re vulnerable with the right people—a mentor, a close associate, or a tight-knit group where you can speak your mind without filters.
+It’s important to control your emotional exposure.
+Make sure you’re vulnerable with the right people.
+A mentor, a close associate, or a tight-knit group where you can speak your mind without filters.

 When you create boundaries for vulnerability, it becomes a productive, transformative force.
 It can drive motivation, rather than becoming mired in wheel-spinning, self-absorbed self-examination.